R1tualz/FullStack/README.md

 I. Test Accounts

-* You can use the following sample accounts for testing:
+* You can use the following sample accounts for testing ( or create test account yourself in register page ) :

 I.1 Customer